Photo above used courtesy of Helen Gordon, WWF SA

 - the designation of technical advisers and analysts.

 The main provisions of Act No 36 of 1947 are: control over the registration of fertilisers, farm feeds, agricultural remedies, stock remedies, sterilising plants and pest control operators; to regulate or prohibit the importation, sale, acquisition or disposal of these inputs.
 This Act applies where a person imports, sells, acquires or disposes the mentioned articles.
 It is therefore advisable to be aware of these requirements.
-The Act is currently being revised and a Fertiliser Bill is expected out for public comment in 2017.
+The Act is currently being revised and a Fertiliser Bill is out for public comment (March 2019).
 Keep your eyes on the “Legislation & Regulations” option at www.fertasa.co.za.

 - Fertilizer Society of Southern Africa (Fertasa) Tel: 012 349 1450 www.fertasa.co.za Fertasa, a non-profit company, represents the interests of the fertiliser and aglime industries in South Africa.